 If the answer to both is yes then the contract may be novated (transferred from one to the other) without considering a public tender, subject to any other criteria being met.
 For example, at least half of the directors of the limited company must be dentists or dental care professionals and none of those directors can be erased or suspended.
 In fact under section 43 of the Dentists Act 2005 it is an offence to breach either of these requirements.

 If a limited company wishes to revert back to a partnership or sole practitioner, this will also be deemed a material change and the same considerations listed above will be applied.

-What if a sole practitioner is selling his practice to another sole practitioner or a limited company?
-Given the NHS local area team looks at who will continue with the control of the contract, this is likely to be a material change that will result in a termination and re-tender.
+What if you are looking to sell your dental practice to another sole practitioner or a limited company?
+Given the NHS local area team looks at who will continue with the control of the NHS dental contract, this is likely to be a material change that will result in a termination and re-tender.

 Partnerships and contract variation

 In relation to partnerships, depending on the proposed amendment, you may be able to deal with this as a variation, as opposed to a change, of contract.
 The NHS guidance on contract variation confirms the following:

 – Individual to partnership.
 The National Health Service (General Dental Services Contracts) Regulations 2005 confirm that an individual can add one or more partners to the contract during its existence.
 Subject to the new dentist meeting certain requirements, the NHS will simply confirm that the partners have been added to the contract.

 – Partnership to individual.
 If there are two or more partners and the partnership is terminated or dissolved, the contract can convert to an individual contract if: